GEM-benchmark/NL-Augmenter/transformations/numeric_to_word/README.md

 - "5.05" -> considered defaultly as a decimal, not an hour and minutes
 - Only cater 1 prev and 1 next words, e.g.
     input: the sequel took $44.7m (£23.2m) between 24 and 26 december  according to studio estimates
-    output: the sequel took $44.7m (£23.2m) between twenty-four and twenty-sixth of december according to studio estimates
+    output: the sequel took forty-four point seven m dollar (twenty-three point two m pound) between twenty-four and twenty-sixth of december according to studio estimates
+    remark: notice the difference of cardinality on twenty-four and twenty-sixth

 Other cases that hasn't yet transformed, but maybe catered in near future:
 - "HD5A"